moyuLua/Web-beginner-project/README.md

 # Web-beginner-project
-😊💕JUST Self-learing
+😊💕JUST Self-learing.

-😊💕JUST projes for beginner from internet, study them just for myself
+😊💕JUST projects for beginner from internet, study them just for myself.

-😁😁Some projects isn't great and complete
+😁😁Some projects isn't great and complete.